Baris000-eng/Animals_OOP_Project/README.md

 # Animals_OOP_Project
-This project is to learn the object oriented programming principles in Java.
+This project is to learn the object oriented programming principles such as Inheritance, Polymorphism, Encapsulation, and Abstraction in Java.